Celarius/nofuzz-tutorial-blog-api/readme.md

 ```

 ## Configure
 Change the values in `app/Config/config.json` to mach your setup.
-Specifically the Database Host and Usernam & Password must be changed to match your config.
+Specifically the Database Host and Username & Password must be changed to match your config.

----
 # Things to know before you start

 ## Authentication and Authorization
 Only the Registeration and SignIn endpoints have no authentication checks.
 The other API endpoints will use a `JWT token` (See [jwt.io](https://jwt.io)) to authenticate the requests.

 A `JWT Token` is obtained by calling the SignIn endpoint with correct credentials.
-Once obtained it needs to be passed to all other endpints via the `Authorization: Bearer <token>` header.
+Once obtained a client needs to pass the token to all other endpints via the `Authorization: Bearer <token>` header.

 ## Models
 The JSON models of all the tables are docuemnted in the [Models.md](doc/models.md)

----
 # Tutorial
 *Design the application - Steps*
 The following steps were taken when designing this tutorial application: